-Haitian human rights activist Lovinsky Pierre-Antoine discusses last week’s UN raid of Cite Soleil.
-Published reports put the death toll as high as 17 but Pierre-Antoine said the actual death toll could reach 80. [rush transcript included]
+Haitian human rights activist Lovinsky Pierre-Antoine discusses last week’s U.N. raid of Cité Soleil.
+Published reports put the death toll as high as 17, but Pierre-Antoine said the actual death toll could reach 80. [includes rush transcript]

-In Haiti, more than 1000 people marched through the streets of Port Au Prince Thursday to protest the presence of UN forces in the country, and to call for the return to power of the democratically elected former President Jean Bertrand Aristide.
-Aristide lives in exile in South Africa after his ouster in a US-backed coup nearly three years ago.
+JUAN GONZALEZ: In Haiti, more than a thousand people marched through the streets of Port-au-Prince Thursday to protest the presence of U.N. forces in the country and to call for the return to power of the democratically elected former president, Jean-Bertrand Aristide.
+Aristide lives in exile in South Africa after his ouster in a U.S.-backed coup nearly three years ago.

 LOVINSKY PIERRE-ANTOINE: Yes, I was in Haiti.

-JUAN GONZALEZ: I’d like to ask, in all my years as a journalist in terms of seeing how the United Nations operates in peacekeeping missions, I’ve never seen such periodic reports of the UN troops involved in aggressive, violent actions against populations as there has been in Haiti over the last few years.
-Do you—any sense of, on your part, why the UN is playing such a role in Haiti, so different from what it’s done around the world?
+JUAN GONZALEZ: You know, I’d like to ask—in all my years as a journalist, in terms of seeing how the United Nations operates in peacekeeping missions, I’ve never seen such periodic reports of the U.N. troops involved in aggressive, violent actions against populations as there has been in Haiti over the last few years.
+Do you—any sense of, on your part, why the U.N. is playing such a role in Haiti, so different from what it’s done around the world?

-LOVINSKY PIERRE-ANTOINE: The problem is that the United Nations is supposed to maintain peace, it’s supposed to be a force of stabilization.
-In fact, the presence of the United Nations forces is just an expression of the continuation of the 2004 coup d’ etat.
-Because all the people who were doing crimes at the end of 2003 and all the former military, they don’t have any problem.
-They are just circulating freely in the country.
-But the people who are victims today of the United Nations forces, are compatriots who are in Cité-Soleil and the other popular quarters who stood up to Guy Philippe.
+LOVINSKY PIERRE-ANTOINE: [translated] The problem is, the United Nations is supposed to maintain peace, it’s supposed to be a force of stabilization, but in fact the presence of the United Nations forces is just an expression of the continuation of the 2004 coup d’état, because all the people who were doing crimes at the end of 2003, like Guy Philippe and all the former military, they don’t have any problem.
+They’re just circulating freely in the country.
+But the people who are victims today of the United Nations forces are compatriots who are in Cité Soleil and the other popular quarters who stood up to Guy Philippe.
 The MINUSTAH cannot play the role of peacekeeper because they’re not neutral.

-KIM IVES: Yes, it’s the mission to stabilize Haiti.
+KIM IVES: The U.N., yes.
+It’s the mission to stabilize Haiti.

-LOVINSKY PIERRE-ANTOINE: And we feel in the situation there’s too much influence from the U.S. Embassy, and the Special Representative of the United Nations Edmond Mullet.
-And to our mind the United Nations represents an occupation force, which is pursuing repression against the population and weakening institutions of state’s such as the police and justice—and putting the country under tutelage.
+LOVINSKY PIERRE-ANTOINE: [translated] And we feel in the situation there’s too much influence from the U.S. Embassy and the special representative of the United Nations, Edmond Mulet.
+And to our mind, the United Nations represents an occupation force, which is pursuing repression against the population and weakening the institutions of state, such as the police and justice, instead of reinforcing them, and putting the country under tutelage.

-AMY GOODMAN: The BBC just did an expose on the rape and abuse of kids in Haiti by the UN Forces.
-Before that we did the Wayne State University report on the massive number of rapes in Haiti and specifically looking at UN forces.
-Now the UN forces say they went into Cité-Soleil in this last shooting because of the gangs there and the kidnappings.
-Your response?
+AMY GOODMAN: The BBC just did an exposé on the rape and abuse of kids in Haiti by the U.N. forces.
+Before that, we did the Wayne State University report on the massive number of rapes in Haiti and the—specifically also looking at U.N. forces.
+Now the U.N. forces say they went into Cité Soleil in this last shooting because of the gangs there and the kidnappings.
+Your response, Lovinsky Pierre-Antoine?

-LOVINSKY PIERRE-ANTOINE: It is not that they were looking for gangs in Cité-Soleil doing kidnappings.
-The phenomenon of security and kidnapping in the country is purely a political phenomenon.
-One of the last acts of kidnapping in the country was a guy — a Senator called Andris Riche, and this was a complete piece of theater.
-And they did this precisely so that they could target Cité-Soleil, to give the impression that they were trying to fight against insecurity.
-But in other areas where there’s insecurities, such as in Carrefour-Feuilles where you have the Little Machete Army, neither the National Police, or the minister soldiers did anything to stop that.
+LOVINSKY PIERRE-ANTOINE: [translated] It is not that they were looking to look for gangs in Cité Soleil doing kidnappings.
+The phenomenon of security and kidnapping in the country is a purely political phenomenon.
+One of the last acts of kidnapping in the country was a guy called—was a senator called Andris Riché, and this was a complete piece of theater.
+And they did this precisely so that they could target Cité Soleil, to give the impression that they were trying to fight against insecurity.
+But in other areas where there’s insecurities, such as in Carrefour Feuilles, where you have the Little Machete Army, neither the national police or the MINUSTAH soldiers did anything to stop that.

-JUAN GONZALEZ: Can’t the, what power does the legal elected government of Haiti have now to—can’t they just request that the UN troops leave?
+JUAN GONZALEZ: Can’t the—what power does the legally elected government of Haiti have now to—can’t they just request that the U.N. troops leave?
 Why haven’t they?

-LOVINSKY PIERRE-ANTOINE: Presently there’s a campaign that we’ve undertaken, which will go between the first and15th of February to demand that the Security Council remove the UN Troops from Haiti.
-And where the Haitian government has not taken the responsibility to stop the genocide there, we in the population, in the democratic sector, have taken on the responsibility.
+LOVINSKY PIERRE-ANTOINE: [translated] Presently there’s a campaign that we’ve undertaken, which will go between the 1st and 15th of February to demand that the Security Council remove the U.N. troops from Haiti.
+And where the Haitian government has not taken its responsibility to stop the genocide in Haiti, so we in the population, in the democratic sector, have taken our responsibility.

-AMY GOODMAN: I’m looking at the press release from the United Nations, and they say they are working with the security forces of Haiti, and in their press release that was released last Friday after the killings in Cité-Soleil, they say the operations have resulted in the arrests of 24 kidnap suspects and the liberation of six victims, a number of weapons were also seized.
+AMY GOODMAN: I’m looking at the press release from the United Nations, and they say they’re working with the security forces of Haiti.
+And in their press release that was released last Friday after the killings in Cité Soleil, they say the operations have resulted in the arrest of 24 kidnap suspects and the liberation of six victims.
+A number of weapons were also seized.
 Final comment?

-LOVINSKY PIERRE-ANTOINE: Last killing that was done in Cité-Soleil, the people who died were not people with guns in their hands.
-They were pregnant women and children among them.
+LOVINSKY PIERRE-ANTOINE: [translated] This last killing that was done in Cité Soleil, the people who died were not people with guns in their hands.
+There were pregnant women and children among them.
 According to journalists on the ground, there were between 30 and 40 people who died.
-But we think it’s between 60 and 80 people because the people when they run, they take the people who fell to run with them.
+But we think it’s between 60 and 80 people who died, because the people, when they run, they take the people who fell to run with them.

-AMY GOODMAN: We want to thank you very much for being with us.
-Lovinsky Pierre-Antoine, the Haitian human rights activist and Head of the September 30th Foundation, who just came back from Haiti, and Kim Ives.
-Thank you very much for joining us.
+AMY GOODMAN: Well, I want to thank you very much for being with us.
+Lovinsky Pierre-Antoine, a Haitian human rights activist, head of the September 30th Foundation, just came up from Haiti.
+And Kim Ives, thanks very much for joining us.
 That does it for today’s broadcast, the last of the year.
-We want to thank all of you because you are at the heart of this broadcast, the largest public media collaboration in this country as it continues to grow in this country and around the world.
-I am Amy Goodman with Juan Gonzalez.
-We wish you a very happy new year.